Sucre (state): Relief

 The relief of Sucre State is formed especially by mountainous landscapes, with some valleys not very extensive.
 The Turimiquire mountain range, to the southwest, shows a rough relief, with steep slopes and heights reaching 2500 meters, while the mountainous system of the Paria Peninsula is characterized by hills of lower elevation.
 The coast of Sugarcane, essentially towards the west, has all the characteristics of a sinking coast, deep, with large cliffs and scarce beach formation.
 In contrast, towards the southeast of the entity, in the Gulf of Paria, the land is very flat, with slopes of less than 1% and with insufficient drainage, which has turned it into swampy plains.

 Vegetation

-The vegetation of Sucre State is xerophytic in the coastal areas and mountainous in the rural areas located in the Coastal Range, we can also find Caribbean beach plants and trees, such as coconut and cocoa trees.
-You can also find the oak tree, which has been declared a State tree.
+The vegetation of Sucre State is xerophytic in the coastal areas and mountainous in the rural areas located in the Coastal Range; one can also find Caribbean beach plants and trees, such as coconut and cocoa trees, as well as the oak, which has been declared a State tree.

 In Paria the vegetation ranges from cloud forest at 1000 meters and annual rainfall calculated between 1000 and 1500 millimeters, to xerophytic as we approach the coast.
 Its warm and rainy climate is conducive to vegetation, which according to experts is home to species transported by the waters of the Orinoco River from Guyana and native species, which are only found in this area (endemic)."